drojf/drojf.github.io/games.md

 - DOOM
 - Dark Messiah of Might and Magic
 - Love at First Sight
-- Valkyria Chronicles (I bought this, but available on Xbox Game Pass)
+- Valkyria Chronicles
 - Root Double - Before Crime * After Days- Xtend Edition
 - Nier:Automata
 - The Legend of Heroes: Trails in the Sky
 - Fallout 4
 - Mirror's Edge
-- Torment: Tides of Numenera (I bought this, but available on Xbox Game Pass)
+- Torment: Tides of Numenera
 - Undertale
 - Umineko no Naku Koro Ni Chiru
 - Umineko no Naku Koro Ni